JohannesNaegele/IfTraits.jl/README.md

 ## Disclaimer

-This package is in a very early stage of development and thus not ready for production yet.
+This package is in an early stage of development; whether it's concept really is useful is not yet clear to me.
 Feel free to suggest features, improvements and (of course) bugfixes!

 ## Basic usage